djross22/gsf_ims_fitness/README.md

 - pyyaml

 To install the correct package versions, use one of the .yml files included in this repository. `gsf_ims_env.yml` is from a Windows installation. `gsf_ims_env.AWS.yml` is from a Linux installation (on an AWS EC2 instance).
+They are very similar, but they were set up independently, so we reccomend using the environment file spoecific to the computer OS.

 After installing conda (miniconda reccomended: https://docs.conda.io/en/latest/miniconda.html), create the gsf_ims environment with:

+Windows:
+`conda env create -f gsf_ims_env.yml`
+Linux:
 `conda env create -f gsf_ims_env.AWS.yml`

 Then install the gsf_ims_fitness package from source:

 For Windows:
 ```
 cd gsf_ims_fitness